Unity-UI-Extensions/com.unity.uiextensions/README.md

 # [License ](https://bitbucket.org/UnityUIExtensions/unity-ui-extensions/wiki/License)

-All scripts conform to the MIT license and are free to use / distribute.
+All scripts conform to the BSD license and are free to use / distribute.
 See the [LICENSE](https://bitbucket.org/UnityUIExtensions/unity-ui-extensions/wiki/License) file for more information

 # [Like what you see? ](https://bitbucket.org/UnityUIExtensions/unity-ui-extensions/wiki/FurtherInfo)